modxorg/Docs/en/building-sites/elements/template-variables/input-types/index.md

 ## File

 Creates a file input form to browse the server for a file.
-Files can be uploaded through the MODx File Manager.
+Files can be uploaded through the MODX File Manager.
 You can declare a default value file by specifying the path to the file.

 Take extra note of relative file paths when using friendly url paths.